ToussaintJ/teklid-github-pages/_posts/2022-07-01-front-vs-back.md

 Now, behold the backend battleground, where the server's dominion lies.
 Databases and server-side languages rule here.
 It's like a hidden realm where data is stored, processed, and summoned at the user's request.

 ![Backend Battleground](/assets/images/backend_battleground.png)
-Generate the image of a fortress-like server realm guarded by databases and server-side languages.

 ## Data Sorcery: Database Incantations